bpodgursky/jbool_expressions/README.md

     System.out.println(halfAssigned);

 ```

-We see the expression is simplified after assigning "A" a value:
+outputs:

 ```bash
 B
 ```

-We can assign the last variable:
+We can assign the last variable, and see that the expression resolves to a literal "true".

 ```java
     Expression<String> resolved = RuleSet.assign(halfAssigned, Collections.singletonMap("B", true));